From Flat Ribbon to Beautiful Bow

 My first bow, made with teal-colored ribbon, was gorgeous.
 Days later I stepped onto the plane headed back to New York City with my purse in one hand and the bow in the other.
 No way was I going to crush that handmade bow in my suitcase.

 Today, you don’t have to travel far to learn how to make bows for your gift baskets.
-Many videos are available online showing you the process in step-by-step format, including one I made featuring a one-color bow and another showing how to combine two ribbons for an extraordinary puff bow.
+Many videos are available online showing you the process in step-by-step format, including one I made featuring a one-color bow (above) and another showing how to combine two ribbons to make an extraordinary puff bow.

-You might also find a teacher who, like me, will help you at an in-person class to create your own bows.
+You might also find a local teacher who, like me, helps you at an in-person class to create your own bows.
 Other options to learn are:

 - Library demonstration

 - Craft convention